Meet Our Summer Leadership Interns

 Class of 2014

 It would not be an exaggeration to say that the Summer Leadership Program changed my life.
 It helped me turn my passion for gender equity into action by exposing me to the world of non-profit work, offering firsthand involvement with advocacy campaigns, and enabling me to make connections with impactful women at all different points of intersection with this work.
-My involvement continues today through my role on staff as the Program Associate of Community Initiatives.
-For anyone interested in getting involved, I encourage you to apply for the Summer Leadership Program and find other ways to stay connected—including joining WE’s young women’s volunteer activist group, the Advocacy Council.
+My involvement continues today through my role on staff as the Manager of Engagement and Marketing.
+For anyone interested in getting involved, I encourage you to apply for the Summer Leadership Program and find other ways to stay connected—including joining WE’s volunteer activist group, the Advocacy Council.

 Class of 2012